FABLE-3DXRD/ImageD11/docs/sphx/installation.rst

 - sphinx docutils to build this documentation
 - latex for the pdf manual

 Finally, you need to download ImageD11 itself.
-The file release area is at `sourceforge <http://sourceforge.net/projects/fable/files/ImageD11>`_.
+The file release area was historically at `sourceforge <http://sourceforge.net/projects/fable/files/ImageD11>`_.
+Nowadays the sources are on  `github <http://github.com/jonwright/ImageD11>`_ and the package itself is on pypi.
+Install it using:
+.. code-block
+   pip install ImageD11

 Linux platforms where you have root access